2K (company)

 2K is an American video game publisher based in Novato, California.
-2K was founded under Take-Two Interactive in January 2005 through the 2K Games and 2K Sports labels, following Take-Two Interactive's acquisition of Visual Concepts that same month.
-Originally based in New York City, it moved to Novato in 2007.
+The company was founded as a subsidiary of Take-Two Interactive in January 2005 through the 2K Games and 2K Sports sub-labels.
+The nascent label incorporated several development studios owned by Take-Two, including Visual Concepts and Kush Games, which had been acquired the day before.
+Originally based in New York City, 2K moved to Novato in 2007.
 A third label, 2K Play, was added in September 2007.
-2K is governed by David Ismailer as president and Phil Dixon as COO.
-A motion capture studio for 2K is based in Petaluma, California.
+2K is governed by David Ismailer as president and Phil Dixon as chief operating officer.
+It operates a motion capture studio in Petaluma, California.